Skip to main content

 Make an impact on students and schools in South Carolina by seeking a teaching job through Teach For America.

-Searching for the perfect teaching position in South Carolina for the school year?
+Searching for the right teaching position in South Carolina for the school year?

 Teach For America (TFA) could be a great option for you.
-Whether you’ve taught for several years, you’re making a career change into education, or you’re just graduating from college, TFA is a unique opportunity to make an impact in students’ lives and serve communities in the state of South Carolina.
+Whether you’ve taught for several years, made a career change into education, or just graduated from college, TFA is a unique opportunity to impact students’ lives and serve the community in South Carolina.

 Teach For America’s Approach